 FRE101B, FRE101C, FRE201C, FRE202B, FRE202C (French Language Courses)

-And many more history, political science, and psychology courses!
-For a full list of courses at IAU, please view the Summer 2017 Course Schedule (Summer 2018 schedule coming soon)!
+...and many more history, political science, and psychology courses!
+For a full list of courses at IAU, please view the Summer 2018 Course Schedule.

 Who Can Participate